EBI-Metagenomics/HMMER-web-docs/docs/databases.rst

 Search provenance
 -----------------

-Clicking 'Search Details' at the end of the result page reveals a box that provides details of the search, including the query sequence (if applicable) and information regarding the date/release
+Clicking 'Search Details' at the top of the result table reveals a box that provides details of the search, including the query sequence (if applicable) and information regarding the date/release